 Annex 4 of this document outlines the full technical corrections to the ERPD submitted to the FCPF in 2017.
 Annex 4 provides extensive justification for the submission of an updated Reference Level including all additional and updated methods and data used to generate the reference level.
 Figure 10 provides the line diagram describing the final calculation of the reference level for the period 2005 to 2014.
 Weighted post deforestation/degradation biomass estimates used for the reference level are also used for the monitoring period.
 Using the same weighted approach for both periods avoids the introduction of changes associated with the methods rather than the actual emissions reductions.
 This method is considered transparent, conservative and consistent with best practices.
 It should be noted that the methods used for the reference level as well as the monitoring period remain unchanged.
-Equation 10 provides additional information on the method for calculating the final reference level.
-The equation summarizes net emissions per stratum to obtain the total emissions for the GCFRP landscape and adds removals to get the net of forest based emissions and removals.
+Equation 12 provides additional information on the method for calculating the final reference level.